apeli23/infiniteframe/documentation.md

 ```

-With the aniomation complete, we can now capture the frame at any point and upload the caption to Cloudinary
+With the animation complete, we can now capture the frame at any point and upload the caption to Cloudinary